ConceptualBlending/monster_render_system/README.md

 # Quick Start
 There are only two basic concepts to know if you want to use Medusa.

 A **repository**, in the sense of Medusa, is an indexed directory containing several images which are associated to *types*.
 Each type contains of a list of points (*connection points*).
 With these points you can express *relations* between typed *individuals* later on.
-For a set of individuals and releations between them, Medua will infer the connection points depending the individuals type and will take care to automatically arrange each individual to match your definition.
+For a set of individuals and relations between them, Medusa will infer the connection points depending the individuals type and will take care to automatically arrange each individual to match your definition.

-How an individual is descripted is done with a so called **markup file**.
+How an individual is described is done with a so called **markup file**.
 Basically a (new) individual contains of relations between existing ones (which are also defined inside the markup file).
 Each of those individuals must be typed with a type inside the repository except the new one.
 Whereas you have to build the repository at least one time, you can build any combination of typed individuals if you want with less effort.
 In most use cases you will link the repository index and one markup file to the Medusa binary by typing

 ```
 mono medusa.exe <path to repository index file> <path to markup input file> <path to output file>